g-leech/argmin-gravitas/_posts/2026-07-29-a-life-really-worth-living.markdown

 Despite being 0% full-time academics, crucially, we are _also_ 23% PhD holders plus 23% PhD dropouts.
 We know academia well.
 Crucially we are also 50% full-time researchers.
 We love research.
 What does this gap between 0% and 46-50% tell you about us?
 About academia?

-Now consider to instructors distribution. i.e. 70% of us rejected ladders.
+Now consider the instructors distribution. i.e. 70% of us rejected ladders.
 This should make you think both “ladders bad” and “ESPR are weirdos who I maybe shouldn't listen to”.
+Staff differ from the global population at p=0.002.
+But you already knew that.

+That said, by KL-divergence, Jensen-Shannon and total variation, ESPR alumni and staff are the closest fit.
+So you just need to work out if you're not an atypical alum to listen.

 ## Path dependency